-Deciding to advertise on Google AdWords can be a daunting step for any small-to-medium sized business.
-Frankly, Google doesn’t do a good job at spelling out what types of businesses would benefit from search ads.
-Nor are they particularly forthright about what to expect with different sized budgets.
-The whole AdWords platform is designed with advertising professionals in mind.
+Deciding to advertise with Google Ads can be a daunting step for any small-to-medium-sized business.
+Frankly, Google doesn’t do a good job of spelling out what types of businesses would benefit from search ads.
+Nor are they particularly forthright about what to expect with different-sized budgets.
+The whole Google Ads platform is designed with advertising professionals in mind.

-That being said, Adwords Search can be extremely useful and very profitable at nearly any price point for many businesses.
+That being said, Google Search Ads can be extremely useful and very profitable at nearly any price point for many businesses.
 But, you want to make sure it’s right for you.
-With that in mind here are four questions to consider to see if AdWords Search is good for your business.
+With that in mind, here are four questions to consider to see if Google Search Ads are a good fit for your business…

-One of the most revealing indicators that your business might benefit from Adwords Search is whether your business bought (or would have bought) an ad in the Yellow Pages 20 years ago.
-That means local and regional businesses like plumbers, accountants, landscapers, etc.
+One of the most revealing indicators that your business might benefit from Google Search Ads is whether your business bought (or would have bought) an ad in the Yellow Pages 20 years ago.
+That means local and regional businesses and professionals like plumbers, accountants, landscapers, personal injury attorneys, etc.

 Google search results have since taken the place of the Yellow Pages, essentially becoming a more dynamic and complete version of them.
-So, if you were or could have been a Yellow Page advertiser there is a very good chance AdWords search is good for you now.
+So, if you were or could have been a Yellow Page advertiser there is a very good chance Google Search Ads are good for you now.

-Google’s Keyword Planner Tool is your best friend during AdWords search campaign creation as it give you the ability to check and compare search volumes, create budget estimates, find additional keywords and more.
+Google’s Keyword Planner Tool is your best friend during Google Search Ads campaign creation as it gives you the ability to check and compare search volumes, create budget estimates, find additional keywords and more.

 Pay very close attention to search volumes, if you’re seeing that all your relevant searches have very low volumes, say 0 – 10, it’s a good indication that your customers are not seeking your service/product via search.
-On the flip side, thousands of monthly searches for your keywords is a great indicator that AdWords search is a very good fit for your business.
+On the flip side, thousands of monthly searches for your keywords is a great indicator that Google Search Ads are a very good fit for your business.

 Google’s Keyword Planner Tool provides estimates on the cost-per-click for each keyword.
 With this information, you can estimate how much money you’ll need to spend to gain a new customer and whether that expense is affordable.
 For example, let’s say you’re an accountant and each new customer is worth about $1000 to you.
 In your area, the average cost-per-click is $5 and for every 100 clicks, you get about 2 new customers… a 2% conversion rate.
 That means, for every 100 clicks you spend $500 but you bring in $2000.